 The Battalion and its supporting units immediately set off for Shwegyin via Madauk, on the west bank of the Sittang River.
 During 1st May, 'A' and 'C' Companies, with a platoon from 'B' Company, crossed the river by country boat and by ferry.
 These units immediately advanced to Shwegyin where they set up ambush positions.
 Local intelligence revealed that the Japanese were travelling from north to south, passing through Shwegyin in small parties each night.
 However, no enemy were encountered that first night and it seemed that the Japanese had detected the presence of the troops and bypassed them by travelling further to the east.
 On 2nd May, patrols were sent out to the north and east and at least two prisoners were taken.
 Throughout the next two days and nights, there were minor encounters with the Japanese during which a small number of enemy were killed and a handful taken prisoner.
 On a few occasions, artillery and mortar fire was brought down on more distant parties of Japanese and it was thought that casualties were inflicted.
 On 5th May, 'B' Company crossed the Sittang, collected its platoon and, with 'A’ Company, headed north of Shwegyin to Thayetchaung where it set up a base from which to carry out offensive patrols.
 The following morning, 'B' Company reported that in clashes with the enemy, it had killed three and wounded six.
 Captain Wiggins took a platoon from 'C' Company to make contact with a Force 136 officer at Sawthetha, around five miles or so to the east of Shwegyin.
 The Companies around Shwegyin juggled their positions daily, always seeking to ambush the Japanese.
 Over the next few days, increasingly larger parties of Japanese were encountered and ambushed.
 Others were subjected to artillery and mortar fire.
 During 7th May, two companies of the 1st Battalion, 17th Dogra Regiment reinforced the troops around Shwegyin.
 On 8th May, one of these companies reported that it had caught around 25 Japanese mid-stream as they attempted to cross the chaung at Shwegyin.
 The Dogras immediately let loose with their own mortars, causing more than ten enemy casualties and forcing the enemy party back to the north bank.
 That evening, the 1st Battalion brought back its companies to the west bank of the Sittang River and concentrated at Madauk.

 The next day, the Battalion completed the handover of the area to the Dogras and boarded motor transport for Pyuntaza.
 Within 30 minutes of arriving at Pyuntaza, the Battalion was ordered to move immediately to the 9th Indian Infantry Brigade area at Waw, which was reached just before midnight.
 The Battalion was then sent to Abya, on the north bank of the Sittang bend and then, on 11th May, to the area of Nyaungkashe village.
 From there, patrols were sent out and there were occasional clashes with small parties of Japanese during which casualties were inflicted on the enemy.
 On 16th May, a river patrol sent out by 'B' Company met an enemy country boat which it sank immediately by fire.
 The next day, the Battalion moved to the village of Pannyo South.
 Here, it was found that the Japanese occupied a village to the south called Tawgyi.
 On 17th May, 'A' and 'D' Companies were sent to clear them out and, following a preliminary artillery bombardment, attacked the village.
 The enemy resisted strongly and the two companies were forced to withdraw, taking their wounded with them.
 Next morning, the two companies, now reinforced by 'B' Company, returned.
 With the aid of two air strikes and support from a squadron of tanks from the 7th Light Cavalry, the enemy were evicted from Tawgyi.
-The nearby village of Zibyugon was cleared in similar fashion the next day and clearance operations continued throughout the area until 23rd May when the Battalion returned to the Abya area.
+The nearby village of Zibyugon was cleared in similar fashion the next day.
+Reports as to the presence of Japanese troops in the village of Winkadat (Winkadet in the battalion war diary) led to a patrol being sent to observe the village on 19th May.
+Enemy soldiers were spotted in the village and brought under artillery fire.
+During an air strike on the village the following morning, Japanese soldiers were seen to flee but no follow up attack was made on the village (see: Attack on Winkadat).
+The Battalion remained in the Pannyo area until 23rd May, when it returned to the Abya area.
 This must have been a strange time for the officers and men of the Battalion.
 On the one hand, they were engaged with a desperate enemy who was prepared to fight to the death rather than surrender.
 On the other, the Japanese in Burma had been beaten decisively, the end of the war was fast approaching and sightseeing trips to Rangoon were being organised for the Battalion leave parties.
 The Battalion remained in the Abya-Thaiktugon area until 23rd June.
 Clashes with the Japanese occurred daily - between patrols or when the enemy attacked defensive positions held by the Battalion.
 Exchanges of fire involved hand grenades, machine guns, mortars and artillery.
 On 23rd June, the Battalion began a move to Hlegu by way of Waw.
 By 10:00 on the morning of 25th June 1945, the Battalion was concentrated in Hlegu.